ubuntu/ubuntu-desktop-documentation/docs/tutorial/try-ubuntu-desktop.md

 The installer closes.
 Use the preview to test if your hardware works correctly with Ubuntu.

+Note that this preview of Ubuntu only uses open-source drivers.
+If your hardware requires proprietary drivers, such as for NVIDIA graphics cards, they are missing in this environment.
+You can enable them after the Ubuntu installation.

-Look around the interface and see what applications are available.
+Look around the interface.
+Try out how Ubuntu is controlled.
+See what applications are available.

 ## Install Ubuntu or return to your system